hram908/gallery/README.md

 ============
 a simple test app

-Just try to use these:
+Just try to use these great libs:

     * ActionBar-PullToRefresh-0.9
     * Android-Support-v7-Appcompat